Sign Up for a Free Account

 Historical note and terminology

-The term "opsoclonus" was first used by Orzechowski in 1927 in reference to chaotic, repetitive, rapid eye movements observed in several patients with nonepidemic encephalitis.
+The term "opsoclonus" was first used by Orzechowski in 1917 and later characterized as opsoclonus-myoclonus in 1927 in reference to chaotic, repetitive, rapid eye movements observed in several patients with nonepidemic encephalitis.
 At the bedside, opsoclonus is generally defined as involuntary, chaotic saccades in all planes (horizontal, vertical, torsional), worsened by attempts at voluntary saccades or fixation.
 In electro-oculographic recordings, opsoclonus is characterized by bursts of conjugate and dysconjugate saccadic oscillations without an intersaccadic interval.
 Opsoclonus occurs in association with numerous disorders in patients of all ages.
 Case reports of opsoclonus in adults with a variety of associated neoplasms date back more than 50 years.
 Paraneoplastic opsoclonus myoclonus is best described as syndromic and phenotypic description, rather than a unique disease, due to the number of heterogeneous neurologic diseases associated with the syndrome.
 As is common with paraneoplastic neurologic diseases, there is diversity in the neurologic presentations and underlying tumors seen with different autoantibodies.

 This is an article preview.